Angus-Sun/EchoBlock/README.md

 # EchoTune
 A game similar to the concept of the electronic game "Simon."
-However, it would be played by listening to and playing back notes instead of pressing buttons.
+However, EchoTune works by playing notes and listening for the player to play back said notes instead of pressing buttons.